Harassment inquiry: Women let down in 'seriously flawed' Scottish Government system - The Courier

 Complaints about Mr Salmond dated back to his time in office.
 Alarmed by the way it was being conducted, Mr Salmond took the government to a judicial review where a judge said it had been tainted by apparent bias and was “unlawful”.
 He was given substantial costs.

-A special cross-party committee of MSPs were brought together to probe the mess and make recommendation.
+A special cross-party committee of MSPs was brought together to probe the mess and make recommendations.

 Meanwhile, Mr Salmond was cleared of all charges at a separate criminal trial.